netvc/testing/draft-ietf-netvc-testing.md

 ## Operating Points

-Two operating modes are defined.
+Four operating modes are defined.
 High latency is intended for on demand streaming, one-to-many live streaming, and stored video.
 Low latency is intended for videoconferencing and remote access.
+Both of these modes come in CQP and unconstrained variants.
+When testing still image sets, such as subset1, high latency CQP mode should be used.

 ### Common settings